-You’ll notice that we haven’t discussed where to find work right now.
+You’ll notice that we haven’t discussed where to find freelance work right now.
 Unfortunately, that’s an area where there are no magic answers.
 However, diversifying your services can potentially pay dividends.

 The exact approach you take will depend on your current situation and niche.
 That said, there are some traditional areas to pivot to that apply even outside of the crazy global situation we’re in:

 - Consulting.
 Many freelancers have become consultants, where their knowledge provides value for other businesses.
 If you have expert insight into how to help others succeed, this could be an area for you to consider.

 - Mentoring.
 Helping businesses plan for the future and validating their decisions are two prominent needs right now.
 Mentoring other digital marketers and sharing your insights overlaps with consulting in some areas, but isn’t as committed to specific projects.
 This means you could take on more work of this nature, while maintaining your high standards.

 While we’re discussing new work avenues, spare a thought for the old ones you’ve left behind.
 There’s nothing wrong in leveraging previous lines of work if you have them.
 It could even reopen connections to work with in the future.